MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 ```

 1. On line 1 we Create a React Context for the EIP-6963 WalletProvider with the defined interface `WalletProviderContext` with a default of `null`.
-2. On line 3 we define the `WalletProvider` component which will wrap all other components in our dapp and provide their children with the data and functions needed, initializing state for wallets, the selected wallet RDNS, and selected accounts.
-Using `React.FC<PropsWithChildren>` provides a structured way to type your functional React components that include children props.
-Defining it this way is necessary because it ensures that the component's return type is correctly typed as a React element preventing common errors and improves reliability. `PropsWithChildren` is a utility type that adds a children prop to the component's props.
-This makes it clear and explicit that `WalletProvider` is meant to wrap other components, and those wrapped components will be accessible as children.
-With `React.FC`, you don't need to explicitly define the children prop in your props interface.
-This reduces boilerplate code and makes your component's props definition cleaner and more concise and supports `defaultProps` and `propTypes` out of the box, useful for setting default values and type-checking props at runtime.
+2. On line 3 we define the `WalletProvider` component.
+The WalletProvider component wraps all other components in our dApp, providing them with the necessary data and functions related to wallets.
+Using `React.FC<PropsWithChildren>` ensures that the component properly types the children it wraps, reducing errors and improving reliability by clearly indicating that WalletProvider will have children components.
+This approach also simplifies the props definition, making the code cleaner and more concise.
 3. Lines 4 through 10 are our state Definitions:
   - `wallets`: State to hold detected wallets.
   - `selectedWalletRdns`: State to hold the RDNS of the selected wallet.